 For example, if you’re someone who wants to start nursing school as soon as possible, your prerequisite plan will be a lot more structured than someone who can only take one course at a time.

-“Every student prerequisite plan is unique to his or her enrollment timeline, personal obligations, finances, and where he or she wants to complete the courses,” said Payton Leach, enrollment advisor for the Loyola ABSN program.
+“Every student prerequisite plan is unique to his or her enrollment timeline, personal obligations, finances, and where he or she wants to complete the courses,” said Payton Leach, Director of ABSN Enrollment for the Loyola ABSN program.

 You’ll find that the science prerequisites are both challenging and time-consuming, particularly those which have lab requirements, such as anatomy, physiology, and chemistry.
 So, if you’ve struggled with science in the past, you may consider taking one science prerequisite at a time.
 This way you’re not stretching yourself too thin and can really focus on the complexities of the material.